Progressive Candidates in Illinois

 Bill Foster for Congress

 Among the best of the newer Congressional Reps is physicist and business entrepreneur Bill Foster of Illinois.
 He may be more conservative than I like, but then again his district leans conservative and he is without a doubt one of the most brilliant and accomplished members of Conrgess.
+Of course the Republicans can't stand him because they seem to hate intelligent, competent people.

 About Bill Foster: